stephenverderame/cpp_book/src/functional/lambdas.md

 `std::reference_wrapper<T>` is also useful to allow containers such as `std::vector` that cannot hold references to be able to do so.
 However `std::reference_wrapper`, is just, well a `reference_wrapper` and provides no mechanisms to prevent or check for dangling references.
-In terms of safety, its not much better than having a container of raw pointers.
+In terms of safety, it's not much better than having a container of raw pointers.

 ```C++
 std::vector<std::reference_wrapper<int>> nums;